-Since 2004, Rob has presented extensively in the UK and South Africa to both corporate and private clients.
-His achievements were recognised with the honour of being invited to speak at the Royal Geographic Society in London to full houses in September 2010.
-In September 2012, Rob was invited to showcase his talk 'Going South with Scott & Shackleton', fulfilling his lifelong passion for Antarctica.
+Since 2004, I have presented extensively in the United Kingdom and South Africa to both corporate and private clients.
+My achievements were recognised with the honour of being invited to speak at the Royal Geographic Society in London to full houses.

-Rob now regularly presents on Amundsen, Scott and Shackleton, along with a keynote presentation titled ‘Endurance: Shackleton’s way’.
+I believe there are powerful lessons to be learnt from the remarkable stories of Isandlwana and Rorke's Drift, which resonate especially with audiences today.
+I also regularly present on Amundsen, Scott and Shackleton, along with a keynote presentation titled ‘Endurance: Shackleton’s way’.
 This talk highlights Shackleton’s unique leadership, choice of personnel and always believing in a positive outcome.

-Rob prides himself in unique storytelling and does not rely on electronic or visual aids – ‘when the lights trip, Rob does not’!
+I pride myself in unique storytelling and do not rely on electronic or visual aids – ‘when the lights trip, Rob does not’!

 From the battlefields of KwaZulu-Natal to the broken boards of Maritzburg College and the Antarctic, Rob is at home (in shorts) in the wildest of environments.

-Rob's new DVD: "A Day on the Battlefields" is now available!
-Please use the contact form to order your copy.
-R200 plus p&p.
+Rob's newly published book "A Day on the Anglo Zulu Battlefields" and upgraded DVD are now available.
+Please use the contact form to order.

 Rob Caskie is an experience and his passion and knowledge is mind-boggling.